This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Instructions

-Using a funnel, pour the vodka and Shield Me into the bottle.
-Next, add the water and glycerin (or nourishing oil).
+- Add the glycerin (or oil or aloe vera gel).
 Secure the lid on the bottle and shake to incorporate the ingredients.

 Can I use my (actually your) homemade Vanilla with this?